 CSU is committed to treating all students fairly and respectfully.
 CSU's policies that apply to students are published annually in the General Catalog, in addition to those found in other resources from individual departments and offices.
 In an instance of perceived violation of a CSU policy, a student may file a complaint in accordance with the Student Complaint Reporting policy.

-When a student encounters a problem on campus that he or she does not know how to resolve, he or she should always try to work the problem out by first discussing it with those involved.
+When a student encounters a problem on campus that they do not know how to resolve, they should always try to work the problem out by first discussing it with those involved.
 Dealing with concerns in the most direct and honest fashion should always be the first step toward resolution.
 Many problems are resolved when a student makes an appointment with a faculty or staff member and calmly and honestly communicates their concerns.

 Procedures for Filing a Written Complaint